RazmikMovsisyan/typing-game/README.md

 ![Responsice Mockup](/assets/readme/images/typing-speed-game-mockup.png)

-Welcome to my ver first Javascript Project!
+Welcome to my very first Javascript Project!

 The website features a typing game that allows users to test and improve their typing speed.
 It tracks metrics such as words per minute (WPM), characters per minute (CPM), and errors made during the game.
 Players are timed and must type the displayed words correctly.

 ## **Table of contents**